 Next, think about who will care about these stories and read them.
 Without an audience, your story is like the proverbial fallen tree in the woods—if no one can hear it, then it doesn’t exist.
 Paint a picture of your ideal audience member or target customer and ask yourself:

-- What is his or her demographics?
+- What their demographics?

-- What is his or her psychographics?
+- What are their psychographics?